 We conducted literature searches for recent articles on this species and contacted relevant species experts.
-The U.S. Geological Survey-Biological Resource Discipline (BRD), State officials with the Department of Land and Natural Resources, and Bishop Museum, University of Hawaii, and Auburn University researchers were contacted regarding the current status of this species.
-No additional information on the species' status was found over the past year.
+The U.S. Geological Survey-Biological Resource Discipline, State officials with the DLNR, and Bishop Museum, University of Hawaii, and Auburn University researchers were contacted regarding the current status of this species.
+No additional information on the species status was found over the past year.

-This level of monitoring is appropriate to update the status of the species because a thorough literature search was conducted as well as relevant species experts contacted.
+This level of monitoring is appropriate to update the status of the species because a thorough literature search was conducted and relevant species experts were contacted.
 Information contained in this assessment form was verified by species experts.

-List of Experts Contacted: Name Date Affiliation
+List of Experts Contacted:

-Thomas Iwai March 1, 2012 Division of Aquatic Resources (Retired) Annette Tagawa March 1, 2012 Division of Aquatic Resources Troy Sakihara March 1, 2012 Division of Aquatic Resources Scott Santos March 1, 2012 Auburn University Matt Ramsey March 1, 2012 NOAA Hawaii Anchialine- Pool Listsery March 1, 2012
+Thomas Iwai March 1, 2012 DAR (Retired) Annette Tagawa March 1, 2012 DAR Troy Sakihara March 1, 2012 DAR Scott Santos March 1, 2012 Auburn University Matt Ramsey March 1, 2012 NOAA Hawaii Anchialine- Pool Listserv March 1, 2012

 The Hawaii Biodiversity and Mapping Program (HBMP) lists this species as imperiled (HBMP 2006).
-Palaemonella burnsi is included in the list of species in Hawaii's 2005 Comprehensive Wildlife Conservation Strategy (Mitchell et al. 2005).
+Palaemonella burnsi is included in the list of species in Hawaiis 2005 Comprehensive Wildlife Conservation Strategy (Mitchell et al. 2005).
 In addition, in March 2007, the State of Hawaii initiated a separate strategic plan focusing exclusively on invertebrates.
-It is expected that Palaemonella burnsi will be one of the species covered by the new plan (Mitchell et al. 2005).
+It is expected that P. burnsi will be one of the species covered by the new plan (Mitchell et al. 2005).